 Flavored Tobacco Products are Designed to Attract Youth

 In 2009, the Family Smoking Prevention and Tobacco Control Act (FSPTCA) prohibited flavored cigarettes (for example, cherry cigarettes) on the case that it attracts youth, but did not ban flavoring in other tobacco products like cigarillos, electronic cigarettes, blunt wraps and chew (1-5).
-Now, these tobacco products come in a variety of flavors, like cotton candy, banana-smash, pina colada, and more, masking the harsh taste of tobacco products and making it appealing to young people.
+Now, these tobacco products come in over a variety of flavors like Cotton Candy, Banana Mash, Dragon’s Blood, and more, masking the harsh taste of tobacco products and making it appealing to young people.

 The Tobacco companies package these products in bright colors and place them near candy, often at children’s eye-level, making it attractive to youth .
 These products are priced cheaper than cigarettes and come in small packages, making them low cost alternatives and affordable for young people .
 Little cigars or cigarrillos are packaged as singles at as low as 69 cents, doubles at 99 cents, and other other small packs for low price points .
 Flavored tobacco products are also sold at most tobacco retail stores– in San Francisco, 70% of tobacco retail stores near schools sell flavored tobacco products!